Nonresonant two-level transitions: Lessons from quantum thermodynamics

 where $\dot{N}_{\alpha}$ is the particle transfer from the reservoir $\alpha$ into the system.
 Then the second law of thermodynamics in the form of positive definite entropy production in the steady state requires

 A standard quantum kinetic treatment is provided by the time evolution of the reduced density operator $\hat{\rho}$ of the system

 where $\hat{H}_S$ the system Hamilton operator and $\mathcal{L}_\alpha$ describes the coupling to reservoir $\alpha$ within a Markovian treatment, see e.g. \cite{AlickiBook2018}.
-Then the energy and particle flows from the reservoirs into the system are
+Following well established standard procedure \cite{PuszCommMathPhys1978,SpohnBook1978,AlickiJPA1979} which is commonly used for the description of nanoscale engines, see e.g. \cite{KosloffEntropy2017}, the energy and particle flows from the reservoirs into the system are

 respectively, where $\hat{N}_S$ is the number operator of the system.
-Consistent with these definitions is the power (work per time) transferred to the system \cite{PuszCommMathPhys1978,SpohnBook1978,AlickiJPA1979}
+The corresponding power (work per time) transferred to the system reads

 which requires an absolute time-dependence of the Hamiltonian, as given by a classical optical field.
 It matches exactly the total rate of work $\bm{j}\cdot \bm{\mathcal E}$ done by a classical electromagnetic field \cite{JacksonBook1998}, where $\bm{j}$ is the current density and $\bm{\mathcal E}$ is the electric field.